ccollicutt/spring-cloud-gateway-learning-center/workshop/content/exercises/strangler-fig.md

 session: 2
 ```

+Next, let's check the strangler fig pattern.

 If we curl /api/catalog, some of the times, one out of ten times or so (over a longer period of time should be exactly 1/10) we will get "http-echo-two", ie. 10% of requests will go to the http-echo-two service.

-About 10% of the traffic will now go to "http-echo-two", the new microservice.
+About 10% of the traffic will now go to "microservice", the new microservice.

 ```execute-2
 while true; do curl $SESSION_NAME-ingress.$INGRESS_DOMAIN/api/catalog; sleep 2; done